Eduardo-Morales-Alberti/field_group_ajaxified_multipage/README.txt

   remember that the ajaxify should be disabled for this to work
 - Skip button : You can add skip button for any of the steps you like, simply clone the next button added by this module and change it's title to t('Skip this step')

-If you're a developer and like to implement more complex multi page forms you can use the following variables
+If you're a developer and like to implement more complex multi-page forms you can use the following variables
  - $form_state['field_group_ajaxified_multipage_enabled']
  - $form_state['field_group_ajaxified_multipage_group']